-As an organisation that promotes the rights of women and girls, we are absolutely opposed to modern slavery and human trafficking in all its forms.
-We are committed to enhancing and enforcing our systems and controls to reduce the risk of modern slavery and human trafficking in our supply chains and all other parts of our business.
+As an organisation that promotes the rights of women and girls, we are unequivocally opposed to modern slavery and human trafficking in all its forms.
+We are committed to implementing systems and controls to reduce the risk of modern slavery and human trafficking in our supply chains and all other parts of our business.

-We have an Anti-Modern Slavery and Human Trafficking Policy (“Anti-Slavery Policy").
-The Anti-Slavery Policy is disseminated to staff, and we expect all staff to be aware of, and to discharge, their obligations under them.
+We have an Anti-Modern Slavery and Human Trafficking Policy (“Anti-Slavery Policy“).
 Additionally, all our employees are required to sign our Code of Conduct which includes a commitment to anti-modern slavery principles.
-We will take any breach of the Anti-Slavery Policy very seriously, any employee who commits a breach will be disciplined and may be dismissed.
+We will take any breach of the Anti-Slavery Policy seriously, and any employee who commits a breach will be disciplined and may be dismissed.

 We commit to ethical principles in our employment practices.
-We do not use forced, bonded or child labour.
-Our employees are free to terminate their employment upon reasonable notice.
+We have processes in place to ensure we do not use forced, bonded or child labour.
+Our employees are free to terminate their employment on reasonable notice.
 We do not demand fees from anybody who wishes to be employed by us or retain any original actual or potential employees’ identity or travel documents.
 Our ethical principles extend to the terms and conditions of employment that we offer.
 As a minimum, we ensure that our employees’ salaries and working hours comply with national laws, and that our employees have a safe and hygienic working environment, and full access to grievance procedures.

-All MSI staff (including short term and volunteer staff) are subject to background checks and identity verification.
+All MSI staff are subject to background checks and identity verification.